 After watching the experimental French film Themroc (1973), about a man who rejects society to become a city-dwelling caveman, I was amused to see its Wikipedia page say the language used in the film is “Gibberish” – meaning nonsense language.

 It’s true – dialogue in Themroc is minimal, and where communication occurs it takes such forms as babble, grunts, murmurs, and howls.
-So aside from its subversive politics it’s an interesting film from a linguistic point of view.
+So quite aside from its subversive politics it’s an interesting film from a linguistic point of view.
 Which got me to wondering: What other films belong in that category?

 Pontypool soon came to mind.
 I liked this Canadian film a lot, but it’s hard to say much about it without giving away key plot points.
 Even a single word could spoil it.
 So if you haven’t seen it and aren’t averse to low-key horror, consider this a recommendation.
 And if you’re into linguistics you might get an additional kick out of how the film treats language.

 Language also plays a prominent role in the Academy Award–nominated Greek film Dogtooth, aka Kynodontas.
 Again I’m loath to detail it because it loses effect if you know what to expect.
 So I’ll just say it’s a memorable and disturbing family drama, reminiscent of the better Dogme films, that creatively exploits the arbitrariness of the sign.